librz/all-about-typescript/mental-models.md

 type Test1 = Equals<any, string>; // false
 type Test3 = Equals<string, string[][number]>; // true

-// there are edge cases where you need to normalize before compare
+// there are times where you need to normalize before compare
 // such as when using intersection

 type Friend1 = { name: string; age: number }